Council Tax Support

 - Enough space for a wheelchair.

-A disabled person in this context means someone who is permanently and substantially disabled and can be either an adult or a child and does not have to be the person responsible for paying the council tax.
-For further information please see the guidance on the GOV.UK website.
-If you think you may qualify you should contact your local authority to apply.
+A disabled person in this context means someone who is permanently and substantially disabled and can be either an adult or a child.
+They do not have to be the person responsible for paying the council tax.
+More details are available on the GOV.UK website.
+If you think you may qualify, you should contact your local authority to apply.

 Some people may be exempt from paying council tax such as students or those people with a severe mental impairment.

 If you think you may qualify for an exemption you should request the relevant application form from your local authority.
-Further information can be found on the GOV.UK website.
+More information can be found on the GOV.UK website.